GameServerManagers/LinuxGSM-Docs/Installer.md

 # Installing your server

-LGSM provides an automatic installer for every Steam game servers, and many others.
-This is the first thing you're probably gonna do after getting your LGSM script.
+LGSM provides an automatic installer for every game server.
+The installer will be the first thing you run when getting started with your server.

-First, make sure that your script is executable :
+1. Make your script executable:

 `chmod +x gameserver`

-Then run the install command :
+2. Run the install command:

 `./gameserver install`

-Then follow instructions !
+Now simply follow instructions !
 And voilà !